-If you are missing one or more teeth, a bridge may be fitted to stop the surrounding teeth from moving out of place and will be anchored by one or more crowns to restore cosmetic appearance and function.
+A bridge can be fitted if you have lost one or more teeth.
+The bridge will stop the surrounding teeth from moving out of place and will be anchored by one or more crowns to restore cosmetic appearance and function.

 - Traditional bridge involves creating a crown for the tooth or implant on either side of the missing tooth, with a pontic (false tooth/teeth) in between.
 Traditional bridges are the most common type of bridge and are made of either porcelain fused to metal or ceramics.